 MCMC procedures that take advantage of parallel computing resources form another broad approach to scaling Bayesian inference.
-Because the computational requirements of inference often scale with the amount of data involved, and because large datasets may not even fit on a single machine, these approaches often focus on data parallelism.
+Because the computational requirements of inference often scale with the amount of data involved, and because large datasets may not even fit on a single machine, these approaches often leverage data parallelism.
+Some also leverage model parallelism, distributing latent variables in the model across many machines.
 In this chapter we consider several approaches to scaling MCMC by exploiting parallel computation, either by adapting classical MCMC algorithms or by defining new simulation dynamics that are inherently parallel.